-- 5.38 Key evidence base documents include:

-- Swindon Development Area Study (1998)

-- Southern Development Planning Masterplan Document (2003)
+- 5.38 Key evidence base documents include: - Swindon Development Area Appraisal Study (1998); - Southern Development Planning Masterplan Document (2003) - Wichelstowe Environmental Statement Supplement Volume 1(V1.1), Volume 2 (2013);

+- Wichelstowe Master Plan Report (October 2013); and - Wichelstowe Off-site Landscape and Nature Conservation Proposals (September 2013).

-- 5.39 Wichelstowe is a key component of the development strategy for the Borough and is linked to many policies and strategies listed in the evidence base.
-Effective management of development will be achieved through the application of this policy and through: - Alignment of proposals with other related (but non-planning) strategies identified in the "Evidence Base" above; - Implementation of the Infrastructure Delivery Plan; - A Developer Contributions Supplementary Planning Document; - Development Framework Plan, design codes and masterplan; - Continuing dialogue between the Borough Council, local community and developers; and - The development management process.
+5.39 Wichelstowe is a key component of the development strategy for the Borough and is linked to many policies and strategies listed in the evidence base.
+Indicative phasing of the delivery of Wichelstowe is shown on Figure 9 to clarify when development will be delivered in accordance with the consented outline application.
+Effective management of development will be achieved through the application of this policy and through:

+Alignment of proposals with other related (but non-planning) strategies identified in the "Evidence Base" above; OM32

+• Implementation of the Infrastructure Delivery Plan:

+- Swindon and Wiltshire Local Enterprise Partnership; - A Developer Contributions Supplementary Planning Document; - Development framework plan, design codes and masterplan; - Continuing dialogue between the Borough Council, local community and developers; and - The development management process.

+Figure 8 9 - Wichelstowe Inset Diagram

-Figure 8 - Wichelstowe Inset Diagram
+Figure 8 9 - Wichelstowe Inset Diagram